icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 ### Travel Behavior

 - [Replica](https://replicahq.com/platform) -  Replica is a data platform providing rich origin-destination, spend, and scenario impact analysis based on an activity based modeling process.
-- [SafeGraph](https://www.safegraph.com/) -  Points of interest (POI) provider using mobile trace data to provide visitor insights data for commercial places in the United States.
+- [SafeGraph](https://www.safegraph.com/) -  Points of interest (POI) provider providing information on destination locations and their characteristics such as spending rates in the United States.
 - [WeJo](https://www.wejo.com/) - Wejo has made it simple and secure to share and access connected car data, on a global scale.
 This data can be used for everything from origin-destination analysis, safety & speed studies, and more.
 - [StreetLight Data](https://www.streetlightdata.com/) - Provides data using smartphones as sensors to measure vehicles, bikes, and pedestrians across North America.
 Carry out your mission on time and under budget, with 24/7 access to counts, O-D, and other metrics you need.
 - [Strava](https://developers.strava.com/) - API for a popular tracking app for runners and cyclists.
 Data can be used to understand active transportation usage and patterns.